Enhancing Generalizable 6D Pose Tracking of an In-Hand Object with Tactile Sensing: Experiments

-We incorporate \model with three generalizable pose trackers: 1) ShapeAlign, a template-based category-level pose tracking method designed by our own, which is similar to the idea of Iterative Closest Point (ICP) method.
-ShapeAlign first acquires category-level complete shape template of the object using a completion network PoinTr\cite{yu2021pointr}, then optimizes poses by aligning shapes via a chamfer-distance loss.
+We incorporate \model with three generalizable pose trackers: 1) ShapeAlign, a template-based category-level pose tracking method designed by our own, which registers visual point clouds to an estimated object model.
+ShapeAlign first acquires a category-level complete shape template of the object using PoinTr\cite{yu2021pointr}, then predicts object poses by aligning the shape template to visual point clouds via a Chamfer Distance loss.
 2) CAPTRA\cite{weng2021captra}, a regression-based category-level pose tracking method.
 3) BundleTrack\cite{wen2021bundletrack}, a keypoint-based category-agnostic pose tracking method for novel objects.
-ShapeAlign and CAPTRA\cite{weng2021captra} only take the depth point clouds of the object as visual signals, while BundleTrack\cite{wen2021bundletrack} utilizes RGB-D images and 2D object masks.
+ShapeAlign and CAPTRA take object depth point clouds alone as visual inputs, while BundleTrack utilizes RGB-D images and object masks.